AloisSeckar/demos-java/README.md

-# Java demos - new language features from Java 11 to Java 21
+# Java demos - new language features from Java 11 to 21

 This application helps to show some new features being introduced in Java versions until Java 21.